lxqt/lxqt.github.io/_posts/2022-06-22-blog-menu_edit.md

 ### Create a menu entry

-To create a new menu entry open the hidden directory `.local` in your home open `share` and then `applications`.
+To create a new menu entry open the hidden directory `.local` in your home, open `share` and then `applications`.
 In the case the `applications` directory should not be present create it and maybe bookmark it too for an easier access later.
 Then open Tools > Create Launcher.

 In this example we'll create a menu entry to launch Firefox with a different profile:

 ![Create Launcher LXQt](../../../../../images/posts/launcher.png)

-By default all entries created this way are displayed in the menu under "Other"-  if you like to show it under a [given category](https://specifications.freedesktop.org/menu-spec/latest/apa.html) open the created `.desktop` file with an text editor and add a line, in this case it should be `Categories=Network;WebBrowser;`.
+By default all entries created this way are displayed in the menu under "Other"- if you like to show it under a [given category](https://specifications.freedesktop.org/menu-spec/latest/apa.html) open the created `.desktop` file with a text editor and add a line, in this case it should be `Categories=Network;WebBrowser;`.

 ### Hide a menu entry